‘I Hope Trump Is Assassinated,’ Says Missouri State Senator On Facebook

 Screenshots of the post still exist, however, including one captured by KMOX talk show host Mark Reardon (embedded below).

-In the meantime, the U.S. Secret Service is reportedly investigating, the St. Louis Post-Dispatch noted.
+In the meantime, the Secret Service is reportedly investigating, the St. Louis Post-Dispatch noted.
 The Post-Dispatch also reported that Chappelle-Nadal confirmed that she wrote the “I hope Trump is assassinated” message on her personal Facebook page.
 She told the newspaper that “I didn’t mean what I put up.
 Absolutely not.
 I was very frustrated.”

 “She made the comment in an exchange with a left-wing activist who claimed that his cousin is a Secret Service agent,” The Daily Caller asserted.

 Chappelle-Nadal has rejected demands for her to resign her political position and has refused to apologize for the Facebook entry.
-She told CBS St. Louis affiliate KMOX that “When the president apologizes, I’ll apologize.
+She told CBS St. Louis affiliate KMOX the following.

+“When the president apologizes, I’ll apologize.
 I’m not apologizing for being frustrated and angry at the bigot that we have in our White House.”

-Apparently the senator is very upset with Trump’s comment that both sides, i.e., the far right and the far left, were to blame in the Charlottesville incident that led to a 32-year-old woman being killed, a controversy that continues to consume a lot of media oxygen.
+Apparently the Senator is very upset with Trump’s comment that “both sides,” the far right and the far left, were to blame in the Charlottesville incident that led to a 32-year-old woman being killed, a controversy that continues to consume a lot of media oxygen.
 Trump’s remarks have been very disturbing to her constituents in the St. Louis area, Chappelle-Nadal claims, giving rise to fears of white supremacists.

-Chappelle-Nadal was elected to the state house of representatives in 2004 before winning a seat in the state senate in 2010.
+Chappelle-Nadal was elected to the state House of Representatives in 2004 before winning a seat in the state Senate in 2010.
 She unsuccessfuly ran for a seat in the U.S. Congress in 2014.

 A Missouri State Senator from St. Louis has now called for the assassination of @realDonaldTrump.
 Keep it classy @MariaChappelleN. pic.twitter.com/JTrkxk4Pkz